anutkk/sphericalgeometry/README.md

 ## Notes

 <a name="myfootnote1">1</a>: This is the original meaning of the word "geodesic".
 In Riemann geometry the geodesic is the whole great circle - see on [Wikipedia](https://en.wikipedia.org/wiki/Geodesic#Metric_geometry).
 Here I use the word as its meaning in geodesy, in order to differentiate from the whole great circle.

+<a name="myfootnote2">1</a>: Other definitions of convexity exist, which are equivalent in the planar case but not necessarily in the spherical case [Grima and Marquez, pp 31-36].